Sivasabitha-IT-Arunbalaji-CSE/ShopCart/README.md

 # **Shopcart - E-Commerce Site**

-Shop Cart is a modern, responsive e-commerce platform built for **Crystal Delta** by teammate **"Arunbalaji (CSE)" and "Sivasabitha (IT)"** using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+Shop Cart is a modern, responsive e-commerce platform built for **Crystal Delta** project by teammate **"Arunbalaji (CSE)" and "Sivasabitha (IT)"** using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 It allows users to browse a wide range of products, manage their shopping cart, and place orders.
 The platform also includes an admin panel for managing products, orders, and users.